OpenRailAssociation/osrd/editoast/SEAORM_MIGRATION.md

 - Convert Diesel DSL deletes/updates to SeaORM or checked SQLx.
 - Preserve current SQL text, result mapping, transaction boundaries, and bulk behavior wherever possible.
 - Keep PostGIS operations in SQL and return existing GeoJSON/primitive results unless GEOS objects are required.
-- Use WKB-to-GEOS only at explicit geometry boundaries.
+- Use WKB/EWKB-to-GEOS only at explicit specialized-query boundaries, preserving the current SRID semantics.
 - Generate and assign SQLx offline metadata for every checked query owned by this revision.

 Checkpoint review: